yfLCJCXR/AttractingContributors-Hometown/README.md

-# Please indicate your favourite places to eat near NAIST.
+# What's your favorite number?

-# List of place
+# List of number
-- mamemame saisai
-- Gusto